Charles Sprague Smith

-Charles Sprague Smith (1853-1910) was a Columbia University professor, best known for being the founder and director of the People's Institute.
+Charles Sprague Smith (1853-1910) was a Columbia University language professor who was the longtime head of the People's Institute, a civic education organization targeting immigrants organized around the Cooper Union in New York City.

 Early life and education

 Sprague Smith was born on August 27, 1853, in Andover, Massachusetts, to Caroline L. and Charles Sprague Smith.
 He studied at Amherst College, graduating in 1874, and for six additional years in Europe.

 Career

 Educator

 He taught at Columbia University beginning in 1880 as a professor of Germanic languages.
 He then taught comparative literature and modern languages beginning in 1882 and until 1891, when his career as an educator ended due to poor health.

 People's Institute

 He founded and served as managing director of the People's Institute beginning in 1897.
 The work of the organization was focused in The Cooper Union for the Advancement of Science and Art, where Sprague Smith presided over the People's Forum that was influential within the state of New York and had a national reputation.
 The institute's work included a system of social and civic clubs, a bureau of civic and legislative information, and publicity of civic topics in the media.

 Faith in unity and brotherhood won the confidence of the people, made possible the establishment of a school of social science where all social faiths could meet and reason together, ordered education on the basis that the life-record of every race is part of the universal human record, founded a forum, organized a church, built up a self-governing, self-supporting club, and in no instance followed precedents.
 These things were done because the basic principles are true.
 What individuals have done in a small way, here and elsewhere, through the social settlements and the manifold other expressions of the newly awakened social consciousness, in good time the world will do in a large way till the vision come true.